Bronstein, Gewirtz & Grossman, LLC Announces Investigation of Core Scientific, Inc. (CORZ)

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Core Scientific, Inc. ("Core Scientific" or the "Company") CORZ.
-Investors who purchased Core Scientific securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: www.bgandg.com/corz.
+NEW YORK, NY / ACCESSWIRE / March 9, 2022 / Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Core Scientific, Inc. ("Core Scientific" or the "Company") CORZ.
+Investors who purchased Core Scientificsecurities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: www.bgandg.com/corz.

 The investigation concerns whether Core Scientific and certain of its officers and/or directors have violated federal securities laws.